 The 7 Steps to Doubling Your Trade Show Leads

 How many leads do you get at your biggest trade show?
 Let’s say you get 500 leads.
 Of them, how many are actually in your demographic sweetspot?
 How many let you scan their badge because they like your neon pink stress balls?
+And what if you need trade show truss rental in Singapore, Hong Kong or Tokyo?

 How many attendees where there?
 10,000?
 100,000?
 Of them, how many passed by your booth?
 How many passed by your booth repeatedly?
 Have you seen the same several hundred faces pass your booth repeatedly?